 How about WMNS versus MEN?

 The differences between WMNS and MEN are different.
 It almost never happens that a sneaker is released in both MEN and WMNS.
 The shape and details of these types of releases also look the same to the naked eye.
 There are small differences in the dimensions.
 For Nike, a WMNS release is 0.5 centimeters larger on paper.
 The heel of these women’s sneakers is sometimes slightly narrower.
 Although these differences are hardly noticeable, WMNS releases are slightly larger.
-For men, we recommend keeping your EU size.
+Notice that ‘CM’ is just another way for sizing shoes.
+The actual centimeters might differ from the size label.
+Therefor, for both men and women, we recommend keeping your EU size.
 You could always try a WMNS release in a size smaller, but it remains a guess whether this actually fits.
-For ladies, we advise you to keep your size in centimeters.
-Of course you can always give an equivalent EU size a try.

 There is also some difference in the value of the sneakers.
 In general, sneakers larger than men size US 8 are worth more than smaller sizes.
 If you have a WMNS release in a large size (larger than women’s size US 9.5), it might be relatively valuable.
 These sneakers are released to a limited extent in larger sizes.